 Everybody loves a boat trip!
 There are a mixture of regular and occasional boat trips available on the canals in London, enabling you to see a different view of the capital city.

-Please note that London Canal Museum does not operate any passenger boats and you should only contact us about:
+Please note that London Canal Museum does not directly operate any passenger boats and you should only contact us about:

 The route which has the most frequent services is from Camden to Little Venice (near Paddington).
 Three boat companies operate regular services in summer and there are less frequent boats at weekends in the winter.
 All the boat hire companies offer private hire which is ideal for groups of people.
 Private hire boats can bring a party right to the door of the London Canal Museum.
 There are also regular boat trips operating in west London.
-The following is a summary of the boat services which are available on London's Canals.
+The following is a summary of the boat services that are available on London's Canals.
 Please contact the operators direct for more detailed information.